 Watermist fire sprinkler designed to minimise water damage

 When a traditional fire sprinkler activates it can produce 60 litres of water per minute, enough to fill a bathtub in 2 minutes!
 Not only fires trigger sprinkler heads, accidental activation can occur, especially in areas with high traffic flow or boisterous behaviour.
 Students have been known to hang washing in sprinkler heads and break the vial activating the head.
 People moving office furniture may even hit the head to activate it.
-This is why devices like the Shutgun are often deployed in sprinklered buildings to minimise the water damage from activated fire sprinklers, as you can’t always find or get access to the shut-off value, which may be many floors below.

 The Association of British Insurers (ABI) is the voice of the UK’s world-leading insurance and long-term savings industry.
 In their response to the London Assembly Planning Committee Review for Installing Sprinklers in London’s Buildings they said: